Op7.17 Bylaws of the Missouri State University Staff Senate

 - Works to facilitate Staff engagement within the Senate and the Campus community.

 - Chair – shall preside over meetings of the Senate; act as spokesperson for the Senate and:

-- Staff Senate officers shall be voting members of the Senate with the exception of the Chair who shall vote only in case of tied votes, and the Past Chair, who, while serving in the capacity of Past Chair and not a sitting Senator, will only serve in an advisory capacity.
+- Staff Senate officers shall be voting members of the Senate, except for the Chair, who shall vote only in case of tied votes, and the Past Chair, who, while serving in the capacity of Past Chair and not a sitting Senator, will only serve in an advisory capacity.

 Section 2.
 Officer of Staff Senate Elections